navis-org/navis/docs/source/api.rst

 Intersection
 ------------
 Functions to intersect points and neurons with volumes.
+For example, if you'd like to know which part of a neuron is inside a certain brain region.

 .. autosummary::
     :toctree: generated/